filipeveronezi/society-app/README.md

 - This was a study project focused on all the areas above, therefore, it does not focus on
   - Security
   - Responsive Design
-- There will more personal projects on the future that will focus on these other areas :)